"They do everything right."

 "Whenever the USA Film Festival calls, I try to answer because it means so much to me personally."

---Stephen Tobolowsky, USAFF National Advisory Committee Member
+--Stephen Tobolowsky, USAFF National Advisory Committee Member, quoted in Advocate magazine

 The USA Film Festival is a Dallas-based, 501c3 non-profit organization dedicated to the recognition and encouragement of excellence in the film and video arts.